-The research performed by this node is led by the Sydney Institute of Marine Science (SIMS) with support from the Australian Climate Change Adaptation Research Network for Settlements and Infrastructure (ACCARNSI) at the University of NSW (UNSW).
+The Coastal Processes and Responses node is led by the Sydney Institute of Marine Science (SIMS) with support from the Australian Climate Change Adaptation Research Network for Settlements and Infrastructure (ACCARNSI) at the University of NSW (UNSW).
 It researches the assessment and risk management of, and adaptation responses to, the impacts of climate change on coastal and estuary zones.
 The aim is to improve our knowledge base of impact assessment, risk management and adaptation responses.
 It will inform management decisions and actions taken by local communities and councils in the coastal zone.
-Key projects include:

 Led by Ian Goodwin (Macquarie University)

 Onshore/offshore sand supply to the NSW coast is a major uncertainty in projecting future coastal responses to sea-level rise.
 This research seeks to identify the regions where the coastline is in long-term stability or instability in response to positive or negative rates of sand supply.
-The project will also draw on bathymetric data and the recent Office of the Environment and Heritage (OEH) Nearshore Wave Transformation project to characterise the energetic wave climates that are responsible for entraining sand and transporting it shoreward to the nearshore.
+The project will also draw on bathymetric data and our recent Nearshore Wave Transformation project to characterise the energetic wave climates that are responsible for entraining sand and transporting it shoreward to the nearshore.

 East coast lows: assessment of our capacity to predict storm erosion hazard in NSW